 To update or uninstall Deep Security Agent or Relay, or to create a diagnostic package for support (see Create a diagnostic package and logs), you must temporarily disable agent self-protection.

-You can configure agent self-protection using either the GUI for Deep Security Manager, or the command line on the agent's computer.
+You can configure agent self-protection using either the Deep Security Manager, or the command line on the agent's computer.